LeoSaliol/TODO-App-TS/README.md

 ## Skills used in the project

--   React // Framer Motion // Tailwinds
+-   React // TypeScript // Framer Motion // Tailwinds